Transfer taxes are something to consider with every real estate transaction. Read on for what you need to know about Delaware transfer taxes.

 Unfortunately, transfer taxes are not tax-deductible for the buyer or the seller, unless the property is an investment property.
 However, property owners can include transfer taxes in the “cost basis” of the property (the amount you paid to acquire it).

-There is an exemption to the general rule that transfer taxes can’t be deducted.
-If the property at issue is a rental home or real estate investment, transfer taxes can be deducted as a work expense.
+There is also an exemption to the no deduction rule - if the property being taxed is a rental home or real estate investment, transfer taxes can be deducted as a work expense.

-In addition to being familiar with the Delaware state property transfer tax scheme, buyers and sellers need to understand the overall state and local taxation scheme where their property is located.
+In addition to being familiar with the Delaware state property transfer tax specifics, buyers and sellers need to understand the overall state and local taxation scheme where their property is located.

 A Clever Partner Agent can help you navigate all the fees and taxes you will have to pay when you buy or sell property.
 They can also let you know about negotiating who will pay the tax, the buyer or seller.